Michael Zadoorian

 Michael Zadoorian is an American novelist and short story writer of Armenian descent.
-Zadoorian's work explores themes of love, death, music, memory, things forgotten and found again, the eidetic power of photographic images, and Detroit.
+Zadoorian's work explores love, death, music, memory, things forgotten and found again, the eidetic power of photographic images, and Detroit.
 He is best known as the author of The Leisure Seeker, published in 2009 by William Morrow and Company.
-In 2018, it was adapted for a motion picture starring Helen Mirren and Donald Sutherland, and directed by Italian film director, Paolo Virzi.
+In 2018, it was adapted for a motion picture starring Helen Mirren and Donald Sutherland, and directed by Italian film director Paolo Virzi.
 The film was released in March 2018.

 Career

 Zadoorian was born in Detroit, Michigan, the son of Rosemary Zadoorian (Spala) and Norman Zadoorian, an industrial photographer.
 He graduated from Wayne State University with a B.A. in Communications and minor in English.
 He later returned to Wayne State, where he studied with writers Charles Baxter, Samuel Astrachan and Christopher Towne Leland, winning three Tompkins Awards for fiction and essay and a Loughead-Eldridge Creative Writing Scholarship.
 He earned an M.A. in creative writing in 1994.

-His short stories have appeared in The Literary Review, Beloit Fiction Journal, American Short Fiction, Great Lakes Review, Wisconsin Review, Witness, North American Review and the anthologies Detroit Noir, On The Clock and Bob Seger’s House.
+His short stories have appeared in The Literary Review, Beloit Fiction Journal, American Short Fiction, Great Lakes Review, Wisconsin Review, Witness, North American Review and the anthologies Detroit Noir, On the Clock and Bob Seger’s House.

-In 2000, W.W.
-Norton published his first novel, Second Hand, about a Detroit-area vintage store owner searching for meaning in other people's junk.
-The New York Times Book Review called it "a gift from the (Tiki) gods" and "a romantic adventure that explores what Yeats called 'the foul rag and bone shop of the heart.'”
+In 2000, W. W. Norton published his first novel, Second Hand, about a Detroit-area vintage store owner searching for meaning in other people's junk.
+The New York Times Book Review called it "a gift from the (Tiki) gods" and "a romantic adventure that explores what Yeats called 'the foul rag and bone shop of the heart.
 The book was awarded the Great Lakes Colleges Association First Fiction Award and was selected for the Barnes & Noble Discover Great New Writers and Book Sense 76 programs.

 In 2009, William Morrow published his second novel, The Leisure Seeker, a road novel about John and Ella, an elderly couple who escape the doctors and adult children who control their lives, to take a final vacation together.
-Booklist, in a starred review stated: “The Leisure Seeker is pretty much like life itself: joyous, painful, funny, moving, tragic, mysterious, and not to be missed.”
+Booklist, in a starred review stated: "The Leisure Seeker is pretty much like life itself: joyous, painful, funny, moving, tragic, mysterious, and not to be missed."
 The Los Angeles Times review called the novel a "heartfelt story of the grown children dealing with "stuff," both physical and emotional, left over after the death of their parents".
-It was a bestseller in Italy and long-listed for the IMPAC Dublin Literary Award.
+It was a bestseller in Italy and long-listed for the International Dublin Literary Award.

-Also in 2009, Wayne State University Press published The Lost Tiki Palaces Of Detroit, a collection of stories, which received a Michigan Notable Book award.
+Also in 2009, Wayne State University Press published The Lost Tiki Palaces of Detroit, a collection of stories, which received a Michigan Notable Book Award.

 In 2010, he received the Anahid Literary Award from Columbia University.
 In 2013, he was the recipient of a Kresge Artist Fellowship in the Literary Arts.